Red Mite in Chicken Houses

 Red Mite Prevention

-Apart from Poultry Shield and DE mentioned above, as a preventative measure, you could also use Barrier Red Mite Powder.
+Apart from Smite Liquid and DE mentioned above, as a preventative measure, you could also use Barrier Red Mite Powder on the birds.

 Barrier Red Mite Powder